Site logo

 • Guaranteed visa or permit approval.

-• Large cash fee with no receipt.
+• Large cash fee with no invoice.

-• You are pressured to decide immediately.
+• Pressure to decide immediately.

 FAQ